-Which is the best device for strengthening my pelvic floor muscles?
+Which device might be best for me to strengthen my pelvic floor muscles?

-All the exercise and strengthening devices we sell help to strengthen or imp[orve the function of your pelvic floor muscles.
+All of the pelvic floor exercise and strengthening devices we sell help to strengthen or improve the function of your pelvic floor muscles.
 A decision about which is "best" depends on your symptoms, goals, and lifestyle.

-Please understand that while we provide as much information as we can on different products on our website, we are not able to advise customers on what they should buy, or on which product would suit them best.
+Please understand that while we provide as much information as we can on different products on our website, all of our information is a guide only and not individual recommendations or advice.
+We are not able to advise customers on what they should buy, or on which product would suit them best.
 For help with making a choice if necessary please talk to your health practitioner.

 Please also read: